Umami - The 5th Taste

 |By Nell Jones - daughter, writer,

-“Umami” is one of those words that you are searching for to describe the way something tastes but then convince yourself that there is no word to exist for it.
-Well thanks to a Japanese chemist, there is now a word for that savory, yet not exactly salty taste.
+“Umami” is one of those words you are searching for to describe how something tastes but then convince yourself that there is no word to exist for it.
+Thanks to a Japanese chemist, there is now a word for that savory, yet not exactly salty taste, and it is umami.

-I had never heard the term “umami” before this week, yet it is the taste I am always craving whether that be me ordering in sushi once a week, drinking green tea every morning, or making my favorite mushroom risotto dinner.
+I had never heard the term “umami” before this week.
+Yet, it is the taste I am always craving, whether that be me ordering sushi once a week, drinking green tea every morning, or making my favorite mushroom risotto dinner.
 Think of how you describe foods like red meat, fish, mushrooms, cheeses, soy, etc.

 Do they fit under the basic taste categories of sweet, sour, salty, or bitter?
-No, but they fit under the fifth taste, Umami, an inherent savory taste in food that is literally translated as “pleasant savory taste” in Japanese.
+No, but they fit under the fifth taste, Umami, an inherent savory taste in food translated as “pleasant savory taste” in Japanese.

 What Makes Umami?

-There is actually a scientific reason for the taste of umami.
-When certain foods are cooked, the proteins are broken up and one of these specific amino acids, called L-glutamine, gives the umami taste.
+There is a scientific reason for the taste of umami.
+When certain foods are cooked, the proteins are broken up, and one of these specific amino acids, called L-glutamate, gives the umami taste.
 How?

-Your taste buds respond to the L-glutamine molecule, similar to the way your taste buds work to pick up the other four taste categories.
-Really interestingly, and a little TMI, amniotic fluid and breast milk are high in these glutamine amino acids that make up the taste of umami.
+Your taste buds respond to the L-glutamate molecule, similar to the way your taste buds work to pick up the other four taste categories.
+Interestingly, a little TMI, amniotic fluid, and breast milk are high in these glutamate amino acids that make up the umami taste.

-Similarly, for the same reason we crave the sweet taste for the energy and calories, we crave umami for the protein that is made up of amino acids that our taste buds react to.
+Similarly, for the same reason we crave the sweet taste for energy and calories, we crave umami for the protein made up of amino acids that our taste buds react to.

 Where Does Umami Come From?